Hall of Fame

 NAOMI RICHES - ROWING HEROINE

 Competed for Harrow at the London Youth Games is disability swimming.
 The visually impaired athlete resumed her competitive career as a rower and went on to win Olympic gold in the mixed coxed sculls at London 2012, improving on her bronze in the same event in Bejing 2008.
-Winner of seven World Championship medals, including five gold.
+Winner of eight World Championship medals, including six gold.
 Inducted in 2012.

 JOANNA ROWSELL - WHEELS ON FIRE